 How Does Venaseal Closure System Work?

-Through the catheter, the VenaSeal glue is deposited between the walls of the problematic vein, causing the vein to close completely.
+Through the catheter, the VenaSeal medical adhesive is deposited between the walls of the diseased vein, causing the vein to close completely.
 Because blood cannot pass through that vein anymore, it will find a healthier route.
-Over time, the immune system disintegrates the shut vein and absorbs it.

 What is the VenaSeal Vein Glue?